 Any student, visitor, or faculty injured or involved in an incident in the physical therapy laboratory or on other Department premises that results in trauma or injury must complete a "Physical Therapy Incident Report" Form.
 The incident must also be documented in the "Incident Report Log."
-The Incident Report Log and the Physical Therapy Incident Report Forms can be requested from the Physical Therapy Department Office Manager.
-Once completed, the Department Office Manager will then file these forms in the student files located in the Office Manager's office.
+The Incident Report Log and the Physical Therapy Incident Report Forms can be requested from the Physical Therapy-Once completed, the department will then file these forms in the student files located in the department.